dagolinuxoid/fccActivityLog/lazylog.md

 ###### 13-11-018
 Symbol.iterator-next()-{done:false,value:v++} | started fcc build a product lp
 ###### 14-11-018
-Build product lp | dodn't proud about it, but I'm in a rush and not interested in tweaking thingks.
+Build product lp | dodn't proud about it, but I'm in a rush and not interested in tweaking things.
 ###### 15-11-018
 Made a structure for docs page | built webify page
 ###### 16-11-018
 16/16 and 15/16 on narrower window.
 Is it a bug in tests?
 Checking issues to figure it out.
 ###### 17-11-018
 `git commit -m "Title for your commit" -m "A litle more exlanation"` No need for launching text editor for making long commits anymore :)
+###### 18-11-018
+browse the web in order to figure out which units (px, em, rem, %, v etc) use when